+\rebuttal{$\mathbf{2\times 2}$ map (Fig. \ref{fig:2x2_env}) is our first instance of a \textit{larger} map, composed by four local maps (from top left going clockwise): Empty, Conveyor, Highways, and Highways.
+In these larger maps, each robot is given a start and goal configuration, as well as a sequence of local maps to traverse.
+We can see this sequence as a form of a task-level plan.
+The trajectory for a robot $\robot{i}$ is generated with a single forward pass by sequencing local diffusion models, as described in Sec. \ref{sec:method_multi_tile}.
+The resulting trajectory $\traj{i}{}$ can be seen as a concatenation of $L$ local trajectories $\traj{i, 1}{}, \dots , \traj{i, L}{}$, one for each local map.
+Since robots must adhere to the motion pattern prescribed by each local map they move through, we compute the total data-adherence score for a trajectory to be the average adherence across all its traversed local maps, i.e., $\text{cost}_{\text{data}}(\traj{i}{}) = \dfrac{1}{L}\sum_{l=1}^L \text{cost}_{\text{data}}(\traj{i, l}{})$.}

+\rebuttal{$\mathbf{3\times 3}$ map (Fig. \ref{fig:3x3_env}) is our second instance of a larger map, composed by the local maps (in row-major): Empty, Conveyor, Drop-Region, Highways, Highways, Highways, Conveyor, Drop-Region, Empty.
+Data adherence in all larger maps is computed similarly to the $2 \times 2$ map described above.}

 To mimic real-world scenarios, we have staggered the start times of robots in our large scale experiments in Sec. \ref{sec:exp_multi_tile}.
 There, robots began moving 10 time steps apart.
-Robots in motion were required to avoid static robots, which may be stopped in high-density regions.
+Robots in motion were required to avoid static robots.
+Those may be stopped in high-density regions, potentially causing congestion.